-Once Precision Fabrication & Cleaning (PFC) has precision cleaned your system, it’s time for us to install or reinstall the piping, components, and subsystems.
+Once Precision Fabricating & Cleaning (PFC) has precision cleaned your system, it’s time for us to install or reinstall the piping, components, and subsystems.
 To reduce the risk of the system becoming contaminated during field installation, we established certain contamination control requirements.

 You may be wondering why it’s so important to follow contamination control requirements for field installation.
 Below, we explain how crucial it is, not just to the success of the system but for the safety of the people working on or near it.
 We’ll also guide you through a simplified version of our requirements so you can visualize what our field installation process looks like.